kolskypavel/ARDF-Manager/README.md

 ## Basic app information
 This app enables event management for the sport of ARDF.
 Currently availabe functions:
- - CRUD operations on the events, categories, and competitors
+ - CRUD operations on the races, categories, and competitors
  - Data readout using the SportIdent reader via USB OTG
  - Initial processing for the supporting competition formats.